bitboxer/do-not-harm/README.md

 No, it breaks Freedom 0.
 On purpose.

-## But you can't enforce the do no harm
+## But you can't enforce the "do not harm"

 It depends.
 But I want to make a stand and show where I draw the line what I think is okay.